blackboxprogramming/blackroad-prism-console/docs/blackroad-nginx-deploy.md

 ```

 Expect `HTTP/1.1 200 OK` from the first curl and the JSON payload from `/healthz` to confirm the service is responding.

+If SELinux is enforcing (the default on Rocky/Alma/CentOS), the `selinuxenabled` block above relabels `/var/www/blackroad` so Nginx can read the files.
+Without the updated context the smoke test will return `403 Forbidden`.

 ## Block B — DNS (GoDaddy)